intpixpro/Apps-on-EKS/README.md

 ## 7. Loading tests

-Now we can initiate the load to the applications.
+Now we can imitate the load to the applications.

 ```shell
 $ make run_memory_load_on_app
 ```

-In few minutes you should get alet notification to you email.
+In a few minutes you should get alet notification to you email.

 ## 8. Destroying EKS cluster